 02. Mark the aperture

-Make sure your working area is clean and dry, then place the mount board face down.
+The next step in learning how to mount your artwork is to make sure your working area is clean and dry, then place the mount board face down.
 With a sharp pencil and ruler mark out the area you will cut away to make the window.
 I prefer to make the border slightly larger at the bottom, this ‘lower weighting’ has a pleasing proportion (most doors have a larger bottom panel or the bottom drawer in a chest of drawers is often larger), extend your pencil lines beyond the area to be cut.

 03. Prepare to cut